ChrisHutchinson1982/CV/README.md

 - At HSBC, I regularly employed my problem-solving skills to champion more effective ways of working by quickly delivering low-cost and high-quality technology solutions using Microsoft Visual Basic and SQL.
 Enhancing my coding skills through self learning, these products were deployed globally to over 25 countries and used by 3k employees over a 5-year period.

 - Throughout the Makers course I was pushed out of my comfort zone with challenges that tested technical and logical thinking.
-I enjoyed tackling the weekend solo challenges by breaking down problems into a series of small manageable elements and building it up from there.
-I was also able to enhance my problem solving tool set by developing a consistent debugging process to help resolve issues.
+I enjoyed tackling the weekend solo challenges by breaking down problems into a series of small manageable elements.
+I enhanced my problem solving tool kit by developing a consistent debugging process to help resolve issues.

 ### **Excellent Communicator**